Polynomial functions on a class of finite non-commutative rings: The group of pure polynomial permutations

-Therefore, where where $L$ is as in Proposition~\ref{CHSGeperncount} (see also the paragraph before Corollary~\ref{Ldiscrip}). \item When $R$ is commutative, the homomorphism $\Psi$ in the proof of Proposition~\ref{CHSPZlemma} is a surjection since in this case the restriction condition in the last statement of this proposition valid (see also \cite[Theorem~5.7]{polysev}), and in this case, therefore $\Psi(\mathcal{P}_R(R_k))= \PrPol$. \item We noticed earlier that conditions on the formal derivatives in the commutative case were replaced by stronger conditions on the assigned polynomials, so, the reader could expect that the results in the commutative case involving $\PrPol$ are still true in the non-commutative case by involving $\Psi(\mathcal{P}_R(R_k))$ instead. \end{enumerate} \end{remark} From now on, let $\Psi(\mathcal{P}_R(R_k))$ stands for the subset of $\mathcal{P}(R )$ obtained by restricting the elements of $\mathcal{P}_R(R_k)$ to $R$.
+\item When $R$ is commutative, the homomorphism $\Psi$ in the proof of Proposition~\ref{CHSPZlemma} is a surjection since in this case the restriction condition in the last statement of this proposition, is valid (see also \cite[Theorem~5.7]{polysev}), and in this case, therefore $\Psi(\mathcal{P}_R(R_k))= \PrPol$. \item We noticed earlier that conditions on the formal derivatives in the commutative case were replaced by stronger conditions on the assigned polynomials, so, the reader could expect that the results in the commutative case involving $\PrPol$ are still true in the non-commutative case by involving $\Psi(\mathcal{P}_R(R_k))$ instead. \end{enumerate} \end{remark} From now on, let $\Psi(\mathcal{P}_R(R_k))$ stand for the subset of $\mathcal{P}(R )$ obtained by restricting the elements of $\mathcal{P}_R(R_k)$ to $R$.
 By Remark~\ref{imagepure}, Proposition~\ref{CHSGeperncount} and Theorem~\ref{chainrestric}, we have the following. \begin{corollary} The number of polynomial permutations on $R_k$ is given by

 In particular, when $R$ is a finite chain ring with $Char(R)=p^c$ ($c>1$),